JuliaLang/julia/README.windows.md

     - Threads: win32 (not posix)
     - Exception: sjlj (for x32) or seh (for x64).
 Do not choose dwarf2.
     - Build revision: most recent available (tested with 5)
   3. Do **not** install to a directory with spaces in the name.
-You will have to change the default installation path.
-The following instructions will assume `C:\mingw-builds\x64-4.8.1-win32-seh-rev5\mingw64`.
+You will have to change the default installation path, for example,
+    - `C:\mingw-builds\x64-4.8.1-win32-seh-rev5` for 64 bits
+    - `C:\mingw-builds\x32-4.8.1-win32-sjlj-rev5` for 32 bits

 4. Install and configure [MSYS2](http://sourceforge.net/projects/msys2), a minimal POSIX-like environment for Windows.